istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 ### Untaint controller

 The repair mechanism described above addresses pods already scheduled on a node when the CNI agent is not yet ready.
-However, in some environments (particularly when using node autoscalers like [Karpenter](https://karpenter.sh/) or cloud provider node groups), new nodes may become schedulable before the `istio-cni` DaemonSet pod has been scheduled _at all_ on that node.
+However, in some environments (particularly when using autoscalers), new nodes may become schedulable before the `istio-cni` DaemonSet pod has been scheduled _at all_ on that node.
 Pods that start on such nodes — especially those with `restartPolicy: Never` like Kubernetes `Job` pods — may fail permanently before the repair mechanism can intervene.